Abhi27github/Abhi27github/README.md

 ---

 ## 🛠 **Projects**
+-**Audit Portal | Django, React, PostgreSQL, Websocket**
+  - Streamlined audit processes with a custom Django and React based Audit Portal and provided real-time insights using Websocket.
+  - Key functionalities include a interactive dashboard for analytics, form management with nested forms and file uploads, an admin panel with audit trails, real-time notifications via WebSocket, and automated audit sampling with external database access.

 - **[Portfolio Animated Website](#)**
   - Created a responsive, animated portfolio using **HTML**, **CSS**, and **JavaScript**.
   - Features include an about section, project showcase, contact form, and resume download.